Skip to main content

 We are very excited to announce that as of summer 2020, the Whitehouse Cliffs within Rocky Fork State Park are open to climbing access (with some current caveats)!
 Thank you for the support Rocky Fork State Park!

-Since 2018, the CCC has been working with Rocky Fork to open climbing at the Whitehouse Cliffs.
-Powered by an Access Fund conservation grant and supported by Trango Climbing, the CCC organized a biological survey of the cliff with cliff ecology experts, conducted peregrine falcon monitoring, assisted construction of the Whitehouse cliffs trail, planned and constructed the Whitehouse Cliffs Base Trail, and created a cliff map of potential routes at the request of Rocky Fork State Park.
+Since 2018, the CCC has been working with Rocky Fork to open climbing at the White House Cliffs.
+Powered by an Access Fund conservation grant and supported by Trango Climbing, the CCC organized a biological survey of the cliff with cliff ecology experts, conducted peregrine falcon monitoring, assisted construction of the White House cliffs trail, planned and constructed the White House Cliffs Base Trail, and created a cliff map of potential routes at the request of Rocky Fork State Park.
+In 2024, CCC began working with Rocky Fork State Park staff to open the Black Stack Cliffs.
+These are not open yet but will be soon!

-There are several considerations before climbing at the Whitehouse:
+There are several considerations before climbing at the White House Cliffs:

 • TN State Park online climbing registration is required before climbing at Rocky Fork.
 Write your registration number on paper and display on your dash.